 - Secondly, add a constraint on the selected column to be the key.

 - Insert two lines with the same customer ID.

 - Check the result data in the table.

-Step 1 : Design the customers table with an ID column
+Step 1 : Design the customers table with a Customer ID column

 -- Créer la table des clients avec la colonne CustomerID déclarée comme NOT NULL CREATE TABLE dbo.Customers ( [CustomerID] INT NOT NULL, [FirstName] NVARCHAR(20), [LastName] NVARCHAR(20), [City] NVARCHAR(20), [Country] NVARCHAR(50) ) GO

-Step 2 : Add the SQL primary key constraint to the selected column
+Step 2 : Add the SQL primary key constraint to the column